NHL Stadium Series: United States

 In the United States, the Stadium Series was broadcast on NBC Sports from 2014 to 2020, as they held the U.S. national NHL rights during that period.
 NBC aired the majority of the Stadium Series games on Saturday nights; the exceptions being the 2014 Ducks–Kings game in Dodger Stadium (aired on NBCSN), the 2014 Islanders–Rangers game in Yankee Stadium (held on Wednesday night on NBCSN), and the 2015 Kings–Sharks game in Levi's Stadium (aired on NBCSN).

-The 2022 game aired on TNT, marking a return to cable television for the first time since 2015.
-Even though ABC has its own NHL Game of the Week package on Saturdays starting that year, they cannot broadcast the Stadium Series in 2022 due to conflicts with its NBA coverage.
-With TNT airing NBA All-Star Saturday Night the same night, the 2023 game was broadcast on ABC.
+From 2022 to 2028, the U.S. national rights are split between the ESPN family of networks and TNT, with the former producing the weekend Hockey Saturday package on ABC.
+Scheduling conflicts have largely dictated which of the two broadcasters have aired Stadium Series games.
+The 2022 game aired on TNT, marking a return to cable television for the first time since 2015, while ABC was committed to airing the NBA on that day.
+In 2023 and 2024, the Stadium Series was scheduled at the same time as TNT's broadcasts of NBA All-Star Weekend, thus ABC has covered these games, with the 2023 game originally scheduled to air on ESPN before being flexed to ABC.
+The 2025 game was moved to ESPN due to prior NBA and AEW commitments by both ABC and TNT respectively.
+The 2026 game, which falls on the Sunday before Super Bowl LX (and is traditionally scheduled a Pro Bowl week, though the 2026 Pro Bowl Games was moved to Tuesday, February 3), is slated to air on ESPN, with ABC instead committing to a college basketball doubleheader while the Stadium Series will serve as a lead-out program to ESPN's NBA coverage.

 Canada

 In Canada, the first two 2014 Stadium Series games were aired on CBC, while TSN simulcast NBCSN's broadcast of the Islanders–Rangers game.
 The Penguins–Blackhawks game did not air in Canada due to CBC's prior commitment to broadcast a Canadiens–Maple Leafs game.
-Before the 2014–15 season, Sportsnet became the sole rightsholder of NHL national games in Canada, taking over Hockey Night in Canada in a sublicensing agreement with CBC.
-However, with the exception of the 2015 game in Santa Clara, Sportsnet has generally aired the Stadium Series using a simulcast of the American broadcasters.
-They would, however, provide their own broadcast crews if a Canadian team is involved, as was the case in 2018 with the Maple Leafs–Capitals game.
+Since the 2014–15 season, Rogers Sports & Media has been the sole rightsholder of NHL national games in Canada, taking over Hockey Night in Canada in a sublicensing agreement with CBC.
+However, with the exception of the 2015 game, Sportsnet has generally simulcast the American broadcast feed of the Stadium Series.
+They would still provide their own broadcast crew if a Canadian team is involved, as was the case in 2018 with the Maple Leafs–Capitals game.